-- Soak your newspaper in water (e.g., in a wheelbarrow).
+- Soak your newspaper or cardboard in water (e.g., in a wheelbarrow).

 - Cover the area with thick layers of the damp newspaper (at least 6 pages thick — more if any runner gasses like couch or kikuyu grass are present), overlapping by 10-15 cm.
 Be thorough!